enonic/old-xp-doc/doc/getting-started/create-cities.rst

 the default values for these inputs by editing the `City list` part in the `Country` page template.

 #.
 Open the `Country` page template for editing.
 #.
-Open the context panel by clicking the cog button in the toolbar.
+Open the context panel by clicking the cog button |cogicon| in the toolbar.
 #.
 Click on the `City list` part in the Live Edit panel.
 (The `Inspect` tab should open.)
 #.
 Set the Map type to "Hybrid" and Zoom level to 12 with the form inputs in the context panel.
 #.
 Save draft and close the edit tab.